 Drugs/Alcohol - Students shall not unlawfully manufacture, distribute, dispense, possess, or use illicit drugs, controlled substances, or alcoholic beverages on school property.
-Consequences of such behavior will follow USD 434 Policy JDDA Drug-Free Schools.
+A first-time violator shall be expelled from school, but may be readmitted during the term of expulsion upon completion of an acceptable drug and alcohol rehabilitation program.
+A student will be expelled for the second and subsequent violations of this policy.